na-na-hi/renget/archive/EtF_Intro.md

 “You’ll be evicted immediately!” interrupted Chatot.

 “I won’t let that happen.”
-Lliam knew the consequences if the humans were evicted and the inevitable happens.
+Lliam knew the consequences if the humans were evicted and the inevitable happened.
 “What do I need to do to get us authorization?”

 President Alakazam was still bound to the rules of the Federation and thus explained to the human, “The only way for you to get authorization is to undergo the Federation Entrance Exam, which is a test, administered by me, that requires multiple teams to complete a mission of my choosing”